 Long-term banking relationships benefit women business owners as well as lenders through more personal service, quicker processing of loan and other service requests, and greater access to lenders' expertise and advice.
 They save time too.
-Rather than spending time and effort identifying a new lending in-
+Rather than spending time and effort identifying a new lending institution and familiarizing a new loan officer with the company's strategies, history, products, and financial needs, the woman owner can spend time on activities which help her business grow and prosper.

-"To fulfill both their long- and shortterm credit needs, a significant number of women business owners are turning, or are forced to turn, to private sources - and to a wider variety of sources than are other business owners."
+"To fulfill both their long- and shortterm credit needs, a significant number of women business owners are turning, or are forced to turn, to private sources - and to a wider variety of sources - than are other business owners."